open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 #### Definitions

-In web server configuration and web app deployment, multiple more or less common concepts have evolved that.
-A short summary of the concepts relevant to tracing is given here.
+This section gives a short summary of some concepts in web server configuration and web app deployment that are relevant to tracing.

 Usually, on a physical host, reachable by one or multiple IP addresses, a single HTTP listener process runs.
 If multiple processes are running, they must listen on distinct TCP/UDP ports so that the OS can route incoming TCP/UDP packets to the right one.